 For beach lovers like me, nothing compares to the tropical island of Ambergris Caye in Belize!
 The lively town, friendly locals, and abundant marine life are just a few of my favorite things.
 I'll never forget seeing the aquatic world that lurks just below the clear Caribbean water for the first time, where I saw barracuda, rainbow fish, turtles, nurse sharks, lion fish, green eels, and many more amazing animals in the wild.

 Katie grew up with a passion for travel.
 At the age of 13, she traveled alone on horseback across Ireland.
-This sparked her travel bug - and it's been insatiable ever since.
-From family vacations to traveling with volunteer groups throughout Central and South America, Katie has made travel a priority in her life, and continues to find it a huge source of passion and growth.
+This sparked her travel bug — and it's been insatiable ever since.
+From family vacations to South Carolina to traveling with volunteer groups throughout Central America, Katie has made travel a priority in her life and continues to find it a huge source of passion and growth.

 I'll never forget when…